Agriculture (AGRI)

 Crop Physiology and Ecology

 Students will explore the interactions of plant communities with their environment across plant life cycles and the implications of this interaction on the quantity and quality of crop yield.
+They will examine definitions of productivity as it relates to sustainable land use.
 Students will learn biochemical, physiological and ecological principles important to the growth and development of crops and interaction with the environment.

 Level: UG